Weasy666/bevy_svg/README.md

 Something else that i want to change, is how i load the SVG file.
 This would ideally use the Bevy asset manager, but i didn't have the time to take a deeper look at how it works or how i can integrate with it.

+The `main`-branch will track Bevy's `main`-branch as closely as i can with the free time i have.
+From Bevy `0.5` on, i will create a branch for each `0.*` release to be able to implement fixes and maybe backport some features.

 ## Examples
 ### Complex shapes